 A splash pool … but not to be enjoyed today in this weather!

 The main foyer of the Le Passage Cairo Hotel & Casino

 There were these beautiful windows everywhere … and of course, we could not miss the traditional Egyptian statues

-Later in the afternoon, the mother of all thunderstorms broke out!
+Later that afternoon, the mother of all thunderstorms broke out!
 As we were sitting in the bar and looking through the big glass windows, we could not belief that we were actually in Cairo!
-It was raining cats and dogs … with small rivers running in front of the hotel!!
+It was raining cats and dogs, with small rivers running in front of the hotel!!